 After the outbreak of Covid-19 many businesses were forced to shift their operations to a remote work set-up.
-Now, as the economy slowly reopens in 2022, HR teams will need to revamp from the top to reestablish company identity and culture after months of managing teams virtually.
+Now, as the economy slowly reopens, HR teams will need to revamp from the top to reestablish company identity and culture after months of managing teams virtually.

 2. Talent development

 Failure to provide opportunities for advancement can have an immediate impact on employee retention.
 Because today's employees are more likely to experience emotional stress than previous generations, human resource teams must place a greater emphasis on efforts to keep employees engaged.